Consteel/manual/docs/manual/8_0_structural-analysis/8_1_finite-elements.md

 <!-- wp:paragraph -->

 Since steel members are usually relatively slender, various modes of global stability failure can occur: flexural buckling, torsional buckling, lateral-torsional buckling, and any interactions of these, all modes can be calculated by the 7DOF element.
 It is a quite important and advantageous feature in the stability design of these members.
-Since the accurate calculation of all the torsional modes is highly dependent on the 7th warping DOF it is essential to consider this effect already in the modeling phase (see _**[chapter 5 Structural modeling](../../category/structural-modeling)**_ for the modeling warnings).
+Since the accurate calculation of all the torsional modes is highly dependent on the 7th warping DOF it is essential to consider this effect already in the modeling phase (see _**[Structural modeling](../../category/structural-modeling)**_ for the modeling warnings).

 <!-- /wp:paragraph -->